Centre for Health and Society

 The Centre acts as a hub, connecting academics, health practitioners, and health advocates to explore how we can improve people’s health and wellbeing.
 It includes leading academics who combine internationally leading research with a wealth of experience working with organisations involved in policy-development, professional regulation, and health promotion.
 Our members work with colleagues from across disciplines to develop innovative approaches to healthcare delivery, policy and practice that better support health and wellbeing in the real world.

-Our mission is to develop innovative and practical solutions to address the social and economic factors that contribute to poor health, and improve health and wellbeing regionally, nationally, and internationally.
+Our mission is to co-develop innovative and practical solutions to address the social and economic factors that contribute to poor health outcomes, and to improve health, care, and wellbeing among communities - especially among underserved and/or minoritised populations.

-We strive to create a collaborative space for researchers to develop ideas and projects that examine the relationships between health and society.
-In doing so, we seek to develop evidence-based, real world practical recommendations to improve health, wellbeing and health service delivery.
+We strive to create a collaborative space for researchers and non-academic partners to develop ideas and projects that examine the relationships between health and society, and to tackle health disparities.
+In doing so, we seek to develop evidence-based, real-world practical recommendations and solutions to improve health, care, wellbeing, and healthcare service delivery.

 At the Centre we work in partnership with regional, national and international colleagues and organisations to examine the relationship between health and society.
 All of our research is guided by our key strategic priorities, which centre on reducing inequalities in health and well-being through co-produced research and research translation.

-The social and structural determinants of health have an important influence on health inequalities –avoidable differences in health status seen within and between countries.
-Income, education, unemployment, working conditions and food insecurity all influence health equity.
-Our research focuses on improving understanding of how social and economic inequalities affect health, and identifying practical ways of improving health for all of society.
+The social and structural determinants of health have an important influence on health and care inequities – avoidable differences in health status seen within and between countries.
+Income, education, unemployment, working conditions, or food insecurity can all influence health outcomes.

 We feel that research can only create real change when it works with the people, communities and sectors it seeks to benefit.
 We work directly with our beneficiaries to optimise the impact of our research on individual and population health.
 As part of this commitment the Centre works with partners, such as the Inequalities in Health Alliance, to provide the evidence base needed to lobby for change to policy and practice that improve the communities we work with.